goshiphq/goship-cms/content/blog/what-is-refrigerated-shipping-and-how-does-it-work.md

 ---
-keywords: refrigerated shipping, temperature control, product deterioration prevention
+keywords: temperature-controlled shipping, Refrigerated Shipping, What Is Refrigerated Shipping, consumer packaged goods
 author: GoShip Admin
 title: What Is Refrigerated Shipping and How Does It Work?
 intro: "What is refrigerated shipping?
 Refrigerated (or reefer) shipping and